icerpc/icerpc-csharp/README.md

 ## Choose your IDL

-IceRPC provides a first-rate byte-oriented API that allows you to make RPCs with the [IDL][idl] and serialization format of your choice.
-For example, you can easily send Protobuf messages over IceRPC as illustrated by the [GreeterProtobuf][protobuf] example.
+IceRPC provides a first-class byte-oriented API that allows you to make RPCs with the [IDL] and serialization format of your choice.
+For example, you can easily send Protobuf messages over IceRPC as illustrated by the [GreeterProtobuf] example.

-Another option—and the most common choice—is to use [Slice][slice] to define the contract between your clients and servers.
+Another option—and the most common choice—is to use Slice to define the contract between your clients and servers.

-## Slice
+### Slice

-Slice is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, a new encoding, and more.
-The new Slice just keeps the same
-terminology: modules, interfaces, operations, proxies, enums, etc. have the same meaning in the new Slice language as in the original language[^2].

-The Slice language is RPC-centric: its focus is defining RPCs in a clear and concise manner, with just the right feature set.

-> The Slice language and serialization format are not tied to IceRPC, and you can use Slice with another RPC framework
+The [Slice] IDL and serialization format help you define RPCs in a clear and concise manner, with just the right feature set.
+Slice itself is not tied to IceRPC: you can use Slice without any RPC framework, or with a different RPC framework.

-> or without any RPC framework.
-Nevertheless, the Slice compiler for C# ([slicec-cs]) and the IceRPC + Slice
-> library code ([IceRpc.Slice][icerpc-slice]) provided by this repository are IceRPC-specific.
+This repository provides an IceRPC + Slice integration that allows you to use IceRPC and Slice together seamlessly.

 Defining the customary `Greeter` interface in Slice is straightforward: